The Rolling Stones' Redlands bust: Coverage

 The headline of the Evening Standard was "Naked Girl at Stone's party".
 In the immediate aftermath of the raid, the News of the World did not name the celebrities involved, but on 18 March—a couple of days after the group returned from Morocco—the Daily Mirror named Jagger and Richards ahead of their court appearances.

 Morocco

-To escape the press, the group decide to take a holiday in Morocco.
+To escape the press, the group decided to take a holiday in Morocco.
 The trip started in Paris, badly, when they were nearly arrested for attempting to leave their hotel without paying.
 Driving Richards' blue Bentley was his associate-cum-bodyguard and ex-paratrooper Tom Keylock.
 On the journey down through France, Jones, who had been chainsmoking, developed a persistent coughing fit that was not only discomforting but also triggered his hypochondria.
 The atmosphere, says Trynka, "was heavy, loaded with more than just the smoke from the cigs and the spliffs."
 Trouble followed them to Spain, where a Málaga restaurant refused to accept their Diners Club card leading to Guardia Civil involvement.
-In Tangier, Jones and Anita Pallenberg broke up, she beginning—or possibly already having begun—a relationship with Richards.
+In Tangier, Jones and Anita Pallenberg broke up, with Pallenberg beginning—or possibly having already begun—a relationship with Richards.
 As a result, Jagger, Richards and the rest abandoned Jones in the hotel, penniless.